LasTshaMAN/Go-Execute/README.md

 Its main purpose is to decouple business logic from the logic necessary for go-routines management.

 Go-Execute is designed to be simple and lightweight yet flexible enough to suit your needs.
-It is Thread-safe (you can enqueue Jobs from different go-routines and expect Executor to work correctly).
+It is go-routine-safe (you can enqueue Jobs from different go-routines and expect Executor to work correctly).

 ## Example (basic enqueueing)